Genshin/PhantomOpenEmoji/README.md

 Installation on OSX
 -------------------
-The converter won't work on with HomeBrew due to building rsvg libraries against older system libraries but it does work with MacPorts.
+The converter won't work with HomeBrew due to building rsvg libraries against older system libraries but it does work with MacPorts.

 With MacPorts:
 ```bash